Andy Russell (singer): Records

-Russell's 4 top-ten hits on the Billboard Hot 100 Chart in 1944 sold millions of records, and opened the door later in the decade for touring around the country and appearances on radio programs, motion pictures, and television.
+Russell's 4 top-ten hits on the Billboard chart in 1944 sold millions of records, and opened the door later in the decade for touring around the country and appearances on radio programs, motion pictures, and television.
 By late 1944, he was declared by the Mutual Broadcasting System to be the "idol of the crew-cut and bobby-sox set, and one of the nation's top-ranking romantic balladeers".

 In 1946, his next big hit was "I Can't Begin to Tell You" which reached #7, and was from the film The Dolly Sisters.
 The next big hit came later in 1946: a two-sided hit with "Laughing on the Outside" which reached #4, and "They Say It's Wonderful" which reached #10, (from the Broadway show Annie Get Your Gun).
 His next hit, "Pretending" which reached #10 was backed with "Who Do You Love?"
 His final chart-toppers of the 1940s were in 1947: "Anniversary Song" which reached #4, and "I'll Close My Eyes" which reached #15.

 The sales of Russell's records enabled Capitol to build the "Stack o' Records" Building.

 Russell had twelve records break into the charts between April 1944 and September 1948, eight of them in the top ten.
 He was not only an established star of the Big Band era, but recognized as a unique contributor with his bilingual singing style that opened up the international market for Capitol.

 Music-store owner, Glenn E. Wallichs, a pioneer in the record industry for his attention to foreign markets, and co-founder of Capitol Records, made sure that Russell's records were distributed throughout Latin America, which meant huge sales for Capitol and ever-growing popularity for Russell south of the border.
 The success of Russell, along with the stable of Capitol recording artists, permitted Capitol to construct the famous thirteen-story "Stack o' Records" Building in 1954.
 The following year, Capitol was sold for $8.5 million.